bfredkrystee/splashify/README.txt

 list of splash pages show up in a specified order, display the specified text/html in the site template or display the text/html full screen.

+All of the features of this module have been confirmed to work in FF, Chrome, Safari and IE7 through IE9.

 2.0 INSTALLATION
 -----------------